Learning at Wildwood Nature School

 Core subjects

-Cross-curricular projects
+Cross-curricular topics

 Well-being

-Our well-being curriculum (which incorporates and expands upon the traditional PSHE curriculum) will be taught during morning and closing circles every day through storytelling, drama activities, movement, role-play, yoga, dance, mindfulness, play, sharing through partner and group work, rhythm, music, singing and journaling, mostly while outdoors in nature.
-The curriculum covers physical health, mental health, emotions, mindfulness, the brain and nervous system, relationships, conflict resolution, community-building, economic well-being and spirituality.
-We’ve incorporated many of the well-being objectives into our cross-curricular topic work too.
+Our bespoke well-being curriculum (which incorporates and expands upon the traditional PSHE curriculum) will be shared during morning and closing circles every day through storytelling, drama activities, movement, role-play, yoga, dance, mindfulness, partner and group work, rhythm, music, singing and journaling, as well as a discrete lesson once a week while outdoors in nature.

 Physical Education & Movement

-P.E. is explicitly taught one afternoon a week, and children will learn gymnastics, dance, yoga, swimming, ball skills, and sports games that encourage collaborative teamwork rather than competition.
-But because we know how important physical movement and embodiment is, rather than having restricted times of day when students are free to move, we have set up our school so that students always have the opportunity to be physically active.
+Because we know how important physical movement and embodiment is, rather than having restricted times of day when students are free to move, we have set up our school so that students always have the opportunity to be physically active.
 Much of the school day takes place outside where students can move, run, climb, roll, lift, swing and do whatever they need to feel good in their bodies.
 We know how important this is not only for their well-being but also for their ability to learn.
 Even when students are inside our school premises, the space has been designed to allow students to learn and move in ways that suit them - there are tables for sitting or standing at, various different seating areas, spaces to climb and hammocks to swing on.

 Forest School & Outdoor Learning